simonmichael/hledger_site/src/simons-setup.md

 - when all new entries are marked cleared, I git commit the journal and any updated rules file(s).
 Or if I don't, it will be auto-committed by a nightly cron job, in theory.
 - I do this daily-ish, so it's a small number of new txns each time.

-#### Manually-entered transactions

-For transactions which don't appear in downloaded data (cash transactions, loans, etc.):
+For transactions which don't appear in downloaded data (cash transactions, etc.):

 - Note it somewhere, anywhere, as quickly possible, or it will be forgotten (and I'll have to add an unexplained cash adjustment transaction later).
 - If the laptop is out of reach, that will usually be a brief note on today's page in a phone notes app (Obsidian, currently) or a paper notebook.
   Later that gets copied to the laptop.
 - On the laptop, my usual routine is:
   - get to the place of data entry
     - iterm3 app (or start it if not running),
     - FINANCE tab where a TUI emacs (client) is running (or create that tab/start that emacs client),
     - emacs window showing the journal (or `C-j l` if not showing),
     - end of buffer (`M->`).
   - add the journal entry: either
     - if short of time: just a commented line, or date and description (and expand it later)